SuperLowLevel/SuperLowLevel.github.io/_posts/paper/2022-08-30-Blind-Image-Super-Resolution-A-Survey-and-Beyond.md

 layout: post  #  Do not change this
 date:   2022-08-30 11:59:59 +0800  # paper pub data, only change year and month according to this format
 author: Anran Liu, Yihao Liu, Jinjin Gu, Yu Qiao, Chao Dong  # authors information
-venue:  IEEE Transactions on Pattern Analysis and Machine Intelligence, 2022 #Where it be, ICCV and CVPR remove IEEE Conference on,
+venue:  IEEE Transactions on Pattern Analysis and Machine Intelligence(TPAMI), 2022 #Where it be, ICCV and CVPR remove IEEE Conference on,
 year:   2022  # paper year, number
 month:  August  # paper month, full name
 projectPage: None  # If has project page, link here, otherwise None